mhallum/calista/docs/dev/adr/0025-refine-filestore-responsibilities.md

 ## Rationale

 * **Clearer boundaries.**
-  ingestion and export are workflow-specific and belong elsewhere.
+  Ingestion and export are workflow-specific and belong elsewhere.

 * **Safer by construction.**
   Restricting the filestore to streams guarantees it can’t accidentally write outside its root.